The IntensiFire world is one of forged of making yours a better place

 I love my work, I love innovating and doing things others haven’t done before.

-I found myself in a renting situation with an old clunker of a wood burner that smoked badly.
-I knew that smoke is wasted energy, so I thought about how I could modify the stove to capture that energy and get it into the house.
+When I found myself in a renting situation with an old clunker of a woodstove that smoked badly I knew that smoke was wasted energy, so I dreamed about how I could modify the stove to capture that energy and get it into the house.

-I built my first wood burner back in 1996 when I lived in the city of Invercargill, a climate where a fire is needed for 9 months of the year.
-My woodburner was worn out and I was working in an engineering shop that had the equipment I needed, so I built a new multi fuel stove, recycling some of the parts from my old one.
+I had some experience to call on, I built my first woodstove back in 1996 when I owned a home in the city of Invercargill, a climate where a fire is needed for 9 months of the year.
+My woodstover there was worn out.
+Luckily I was working in an engineering shop that had the machinery needed, so I built a new multi fuel stove, recycling some of the parts from my old one.

-Obviously I don’t own the one where I rent so I couldn’t make major modifications, and my landlord was not interested in replacing it.
+Because I was renting I couldn’t make major modifications, and my landlord was not interested in replacing it.

-While living with an inadequate stove I had pared back my lifestyle so I could do an Architecture Degree, and formalise my designer and innovator inclinations.
+While living with this inadequate stove I had pared back my lifestyle so I could go to university and study Arechitecture.
 The IntensiFire had to be a cheap solution as my R&D budget was $10 per week.

-After six months of playing around with ideas, I made The IntensiFire Mk I while on summer break from University.
-I video recorded one of the early prototypes burning and you can view it here on you tube.
-It was so successful that I could immediately see that others might want one.
-I paused my study towards becoming an Architect to develop it further and launched it for sale on auction site trademe.
-I also started a facebook page for the IntensiFire.
+After six months of playing around with ideas, I built The IntensiFire Mk I while on summer break from University.
+I video recorded one of the early prototypes burning and you can view my poor attempt at a video here on you tube.
+The video might be poor, but the IntensiFire was so successful that I could immediately see that others might want one.
+I paused my study towards becoming an Architect to develop it further.
+I dreamt up a name for it, got the first few made, and launched it for sale on auction site trademe.
+Despite being a social media amateur, I started a facebook page for the IntensiFire.